Efesto/blog/_posts/2022-09-02-Daily-Journal.md

 The statement "you don't have to attend a meeting if we don't see value in it" has a different meaning depending on the hygiene of workplace culture.

-Somewhere and/or for someone a meeting can be seen as a way to report in, despite any good intention.
+Somewhere and/or for someone a meeting can be perceived as a way to report in, despite any good intention.

 And this one happens every day.